samrocketman/yml-install-files/docs/example-usage.md

     -I Darwin:arm64
 ```

-The above command will organize checksums by architecture grouped underneat OS.
+The above command will organize checksums by architecture grouped underneate OS.
 If you want the grouping to be reversed (OS grouped under arch), then pass the
 `--invert-arch-os` option.